 The Maker of Kings

-A sword (like the ones you’ll come away with if you make a sword at Bronze Age Foundry) was an incredibly precious thing in the ancient world.
+A sword (like the ones you’ll come away with if you make a sword at Molten Bronze) was an incredibly precious thing in the ancient world.
 Some modern historians believe a sword in the Bronze Age had equivalent value to a modern house!